nthsneha/GSOC/README.md

+# AI-Powered Behavioral Analysis
-# GSOC - AI Powered Behavioral Analysis for Suicide Prevention, Substance Use and Mental Health Crisis Detection with Longitudinal Geospatial Crisis Trend Analysis.
+## This is a pretest for the GSOC Project - AI Powered Behavioral Analysis for Suicide Prevention, Substance Use and Mental Health Crisis Detection with Longitudinal Geospatial Crisis Trend Analysis.
 ## Key features
 1. Monitor Discussions & Sentiment
 2. Analyze Engagement Patterns